Discover

 Organs of knowledge through the sense organs.
 Action driven by desires – Kamya Karma (of desiring something) and fear (of not doing/getting it ) tend to bind us.
 Avoid being pulled into sensory driven actions (avoid getting pulled by the sense horses).
 Perform Nitya karma (duty-oriented karma).
 Cultivate cessation of restlessness of sense organs and organs of action.
 The vikshepa created by the senses must be quietened.

-Uparati - worldly ambition driven action can never make a person happy in the long run.
+Uparati – Stop ‘becoming” someone else.
+Abide in the swarupa.
+Worldly ambition to progress/become something else, driven actions can never make a person happy in the long run.
 Uparati is the medicine ambitious people need.
 When you become free from desires and fears, the divinity within starts manifesting.
 You become a loving, generous and compassionate individual and act purposefully.
 Natural things happen naturally.
 The cessation of vikshepa created by the mind for unnecessary activity.
+Accept what IS.
+Just BE.

 Titiksha- it is an attitude of endurance